f1yn/js-ascii/README.md

     node ./{path_to_directory} ./{path_to_utf8_input_file}
 ```

-The aforementioned command-line utility will output both a regular output array as plaintext, as well as a refactored (compressed) version (containing repeat character removal).
+The aforementioned command-line utility will output both a regular output array as plain-text, as well as a refactored (compressed) version (containing repeat character removal).

 ### ASCII ART Editor
 I have also included a simple, single-page HTML app that loads both `porter.js` and `render.js`, which I have been using for editing and porting art to my project.
 There are various sections for inputting plain text, and various inputs for colors.